-The 2 Main Types of Lymphoma • CCTreatment
+Discover 3 Main Types of Chemotherapy Agents • CCTreatment

 1) Formation: Minerals combine to form a rock.

 The five major minerals in the human body are calcium, phosphorus, potassium, sodium, and magnesium.
-All the remaining elements in a human body are called “trace elements”.
+All the remaining elements in a human body are called "trace elements."
 The trace elements that have a specific biochemical function in the human body are sulfur, iron, chlorine, cobalt, copper, zinc, manganese, molybdenum, iodine, and selenium.

 1) Building bones and teeth